 All existing and proposed property line print black with varying widths.
-All existing features and contours print in shades of gray with varying widths.
+All existing topographic features and contours print in shades of gray with varying widths.
 All proposed conditions are to print bold black or in color with varying widths.

-- 1. Unit Precision and Format All plans - a.
+1. Unit Precision and Format - All plans

+- a.
 Contours, P=0 - b.
 Distances, P=0.01 - c.
 Elevations, P=0.01 - d.
 Radii, P=0.01 - e.
 Angles, DMS to one second (N 90d 45' 33" E) - f.
 Stations, P=0 for centerline markers at 100', P=0.01 for location - g.
 Area, P=0 for square feet, P=0.001 for acres - h.
-Volume, P=0 for cubic feet and cubic yards. - 2.
-Phase I Aerial Photo Map 5 Points.
-Map shall contain an aerial photo of the site with the existing contours and property lines.
-A one to two page report shall be submitted with the map describing the existing conditions and land development challenges.
-Map shall print on an 11"x17" sheet. - 3.
-Phase I Subdivision Plan 45 Points, Prepare a subdivision plan depicting and dimensioning the following. - a.
+Volume, P=0 for cubic feet and cubic yards.

+2. Phase I Aerial Photo Map - 5 Points.
+Map shall contain an aerial photo of the site with the existing contours and property lines, lot/block and street name labels.
+A one to two page report shall be submitted with the map describing the existing conditions and any land development challenges.
+Map shall print on an 11"x17" sheet.

+3. Phase I Subdivision Plan - 45 Points.
+Prepare a subdivision plan depicting and dimensioning the following.

+- a.
 Title Box, north arrow, scale. - b.
-Existing ground features.
-No contours or elevation data. - c.
-Existing and proposed right of way (R.O.W.), lot lines and protected or restricted lands. - d.
-Alignment controls such as PI, PC and PT points as well as CL curve radii labeled. - e.
-Proposed road names and widths. - f.
-Proposed parcels numbered with areas reported in acres and square feet, lot lines and curves with meets and bounds labeled. - g.
-Locations of proposed buildings with setbacks dimensioned, driveways, water quality devices and detention basins. - Zoning table identifying bulk zoning compliance and any required variance for each lot. - i.
-Proposed easements labeled with name, area and meets and bounds. - j.
-Calculations for detention basin size. - k.
+Existing lot, block numbers, street names - c.
+Existing topographic features (pavements and buildings, no utilities, contours or elevation data). - d.
+Existing and proposed right of ways (R.O.W.), lot lines and protected or restricted lands. - e.
+Alignment controls such as PI, PC and PT points as well as CL curve radii labeled. - f.
+Proposed road names and widths. - g.
+Proposed parcels numbered with areas reported in acres and square feet, lot lines and curves with meets and bounds labeled. - h.
+Locations of proposed buildings with setbacks dimensioned, driveways, water quality devices and detention basins. - i.
+Zoning table identifying bulk zoning compliance and any required variance for each lot. - j.
+Proposed easements labeled with name, area and meets and bounds. - k.
+Calculations for detention basin size. - l.
 Call out labels